mberezkin/RabbitMQ-Ensemble-adapter/README.md

 2. Get the JAR: build [RabbitMQ-Ensemble-javaapi](https://github.com/mberezkin/RabbitMQ-Ensemble-javaapi) or download [latest jar](https://github.com/mberezkin/RabbitMQ-Ensemble-javaapi/releases).

-3. Create (or use any existing one) Java gateway for amqp-client.
+3. Create (or use any existing one) Java gateway.
 To create one go to SMP > System Administration > Configuration > Connectivity > Object Gateways.
 Remember the `Port` value.

 4. Start Java Gateway.